NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

     This all stems from their respective design philosophies.

 Goal: remove programmers from a picture as much as possible, keeping designers close to the game.
-[53]
+[53] blend a game and and engine into a one contiguous stack.

 [52] Writing complex systems from scratch yourself is inefficient.